moundekarneha/Typing-Test/README.md

 # Typing-Test
 Project Description-

 Created generalised view of Typing test software.
-Where you can start the exam and check your typing speed.
+Where you can start the exam and check your typing speed in char/min.
 Test time is for 1 min.

 Technological Stack-